 Accommodation in Canmore is not included.
 A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo-style accommodation with kitchens or suites.
 We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.

 Food is not supplied.
 You will need lunch and something to drink each day.
 Bring plenty to drink and a lunch plus energy snacks.

 Equipment and Clothing

-The course fee includes use of ropes, draws and shared technical gear although you should feel free to bring any gear you already have.
+The course fee includes use of ropes, draws, harness, helmet, belay device and shared technical gear although you should feel free to bring any gear you already have.